Crappie vs Bluegill – The Differences! Is Crappie Better?

-Potassium provided by bluefish and crappie helps the body get rid of excess sodium which helps reduce fluid build-up.
-These help keep systolic and diastolic blood pressure lower 20.
+Potassium helps the body get rid of excess sodium which helps reduce fluid build-up.
+These help keep systolic and diastolic blood pressure lower 10.

-There are 14.2 mcg of selenium per four ounces of bluegill.
+There are 14.2 mcg of selenium per four ounces.
 Selenium is a nutrient which doesn’t receive much press.
-I’m unsure why many don’t write about it more because studies 23 show selenium may help to protect the following:
+I’m unsure why many don’t write about it more because studies 13 show selenium may help to protect the following:

 - Cognitive issues